 FEES

 To ensure high quality presentations, the association is required to charge annual membership fees.
-These fees will be used primarily to obtain noted guest speakers and to cover rental costs of facilities as appropriate.
+These fees will be used primarily to obtain guest speakers (including travel expenses) and to cover rental costs of facilities as needed.
+This is a Board of Directors decision and doesn’t require Membership voting.
+All expenses will be managed prudently to keep the cost of membership fees reasonable.

 Fee Schedule:

-The board of directors of DAMA-MN will set all annual membership fees.
+The Board of Directors of DAMA-MN will set all annual membership fees.
 The board may also designate special fees for certain meetings or special events.
-All fees will be published on the web site.
+All fees will be published on the DAMA-MN web site.

-All memberships are one year long with starting dates to be determined by the board of directors.
+All membership terms are one calendar year, starting from the date the membership was initiated.

+After numerous years of Membership Fees being static, and with some renowned speakers being invited to the Chapter meetings and DAMA Day, a financial review recommended an incremental change in our fee structure.
+So the Board of Directors increased the membership fees in 2019 in order to sustain and continue to keep the monthly chapter meeting cadence we have established over the years.
+The new fees structure is now reflected on the website.

 MEETINGS